Skip to Main Content

 This article will explore the most realistic use cases for generative AI tools and large language models in the travel and hospitality space, how these use cases can improve the guest experience and several strategic approaches to integration for both short-term applications and long-term revenue growth through AI.

 Publicis Sapient can set up AI incubators in partnership with clients, powered by our unique SPEED formula.
-This approach combines strategic growth and business value, modern digital product thinking, next-generation customer experience, engineering, data and AI, all while leveraging our premier partnerships with Microsoft, Google and OpenAI.
+This approach combines strategic growth and business value, modern digital product thinking, next-generation customer experience, engineering, data and AI, all while leveraging our premier partnerships with Amazon Web Services (AWS), Microsoft, Google and OpenAI.

 What does the travel and hospitality industry need to know about generative AI and large language models?